Control Plane UI

 The Persist step is implemented by Kango and handles the final storage of processed data from Kafka streams to MongoDB collections (Persisted Assets).

-The Persist step detail panel includes two tabs:
+The Persist step detail panel contains two tabs:

 - Details: Provides useful metadata like the type of the execution step, the version of the microservice that implements the steps, the number of replicas and other information including connection name and the target MongoDB collection.